-As a person who prefers ENTP, you likely prefer a problem-solving style that primarily involves the use of Intuition and Thinking.
-You probably like to spend time brainstorming new possibilities and then organizing them into an overall conceptual model or vision for change.
-You are apt to enjoy analyzing problems objectively and logically.
-You are less likely to focus on the practicality or feasibility of your ideas.
-You also may neglect to consider the needs of those who have to help you implement your ideas.
+As a person who prefers ENFP, you likely prefer a problem-solving style that primarily involves the use of Intuition and Feeling.
+You probably like to create entirely new possibilities that can help others and tend to be concerned about the impact of your decisions on others.
+You are less likely to want to spend time on facts and details, so your ideas may not be very practical.
+You also may neglect to consider the strategic impact of your decisions.

-Because your individual type, ENTP, is different from your team's type, ESTJ, your problem-solving approach will be different as well.
+Because your individual type, ENFP, is different from your team's type, ESFJ, your problem-solving approach will be different as well.
 You may be able to help the team work around some of its blind spots by bringing your individual perspective to the problem-solving process.
 The approximate amount of time and energy you and the team tend to spend on each function is represented in the circles below.
 What impact have these differences had on your role in team decisions and at team meetings?

-- Make sure you bring your strengths in the Intuition and Thinking steps of the Z-model to the team's problem-solving process. - Pay special attention and be patient when the team is using Sensing and Feeling-you may try to rush the team through these steps.
-Use the questions in the Sensing and Feeling boxes in the Z-model as a guide. - Support anyone on the team who is using Sensing and Feeling.
+- ▶ Make sure you bring your strengths in the Intuition and Feeling steps of the Z-model to the team's problemsolving process. - ▶ Pay special attention and be patient when the team is using Sensing and Thinking-you may try to rush the team through these steps.
+Use the questions in the Sensing and Thinking boxes in the Z-model as a guide. - Support anyone on the team who is using Sensing and Thinking.